UnknownClient03/321/README.md

 # CSIT321 App Installation Process

-Welcome to the CSIT321 App!
-This README will guide you through setting up and running the project.
+Welcome to OzBlue!
+This README will guide you through setting up and running our app.

 ## Table of Contents
 - Prerequisites